Overview

 FAQ

-A Pet Loss Support Group Specialist is trained to compassionately support individuals grieving the death of a companion animal through group facilitation, one-on-one companioning, and trauma-informed communication.
+A Pet Loss Support Group Specialist is trained to compassionately support individuals grieving the death of a beloved animal through group facilitation skills based on the foundational principle of Companioning, and including expressive and psychoeducation modalities.

 Companion Animal End-of-Life Doula Certificate:Focuses on the pre-death and active dying phase, preparing professionals to support pet guardians during terminal illness, end-of-life decision-making, and immediate after-death care.